dfarrel1/fix_matlab_vector_graphics/README.md

 ## Overview
 Contained within are two separate workarounds for fixing Matlab vector graphics output (eps, pdf).
 They both unite objects of the same color that Matlab fractures when exporting.

 The first is a jsx javascript hack.
-This will only work on Macs as is.
-You will need to edit it to get it to work on a Windows machine.
-I dont' know if it's possible to use this jsx fix on Linux.
+As it is, this will only work on **Macs** if you want to do everything from Matlab.
+You still use it on a **Windows** machine (I think), but you will need to open the vector graphics file in Illustrator manually, then select the script to run through Illustrators dropdown menu:
+Illustrator -> File -> Scripts -> Other Scripts -> Select fixMatlabPDFOutput.jsx.

 The second is a fix created by [Sven Baars](https://github.com/Sbte "Sven Baars") with a python script that uses Inkscape.
 I packaged it with my own for convenience and I've added install instructions for Mac users and a couple other useful matlab functions.